Up to 200 Million Monarch Butterflies Are Headed Straight for Illinois This Spring

 If you want to witness the great migration of these stunning butterflies, stop spraying and pulling your milkweed, and let the stuff grow.
 Call it an excuse not to mow the lawn so that the butterflies have something to eat.

 Do you know of a few spots where you think people will have the best chance to spot monarch butterflies in Illinois?
-Please make sure to share in the comments section!
+Please make sure to share them with us on our nomination page.
 You can also embark on one of the best hikes in Illinois for your chance to see these delicate insects.
+Just be sure to bring your camera along to take pics of them.

 If you really love animals, check out these 12 photos of wildlife in Illinois that will make your jaw drop.